Posted: December 1, 2020

 - At least 2-4 years of experience working with, serving, or organizing in low-income immigrant communities or historically under-represented communities, with some experience managing projects and initiatives

-- Highly organized with strong attention to details
+- Very organized, with strong attention to detail

-- Strong written/oral communication skills and strong analytical skills
+- Strong written and oral communication skills and strong analytical skills

-- Experience with community engagement, including facilitation skills and deep listening skills, ability to navigate difficult conversations
+- Experience with community engagement, including facilitation skills, deep listening skills, and the ability to navigate difficult conversations

-- Knowledge of Southern California geographies and community dynamics, strongly desired
+- Knowledge of Southern California geographies and dynamics desired, but not required

 - Familiarity with Maptitude GIS software desired, but not required

 This is a temporary, full-time, exempt position for a one-year term, starting in March 2021.
 The salary is based on years of relevant experience and principles of internal equity.
 Advancing Justice-ALC offers a generous benefits package that includes full individual health, dental, and vision plan coverage, life insurance, and a 401 k plan.